Testing for Network and Spatial Autocorrelation: Simulations

 \section{Simulations}

 In Section \ref{ssec:catesim}, we demonstrate the validity and performance of our new statistic, $\Phi$, for testing spatial autocorrelation in categorical variables.
-In Section \ref{ssec:simnetwork}, we demonstrate the performance of Moran's $I$ and $\Phi$ for testing for network dependence.
+In Section \ref{ssec:simnetwork}, we demonstrate the performance of $\Phi$ for testing for network dependence.